ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 The date, if present, is the date when the resource context was or will be deprecated.
 It is in the form of an IMF-fixdate timestamp.

-The following example shows that the resource context has been deprecated on Friday, November 11, 2018 at 23:59:59 GMT:
+The following example shows that the resource context has been deprecated on Sunday, November 11, 2018 at 23:59:59 GMT:

     Deprecation: Sun, 11 Nov 2018 23:59:59 GMT